 Vibration therapy is also available, which decreases pain and stiffness, and improves mobility.
 It needs to be used carefully under guidance.

-Collars/Braces or Belts may be recommended to be worn along with Physiotherapy, especially for Spondylitis.
+Collars/braces or belts may be recommended to be worn for support and maintaining posture, especially for spondylitis.

 For any query, additional information, or to discuss any case, write to email@example.com and be assured of a response soon.